 BiH has a very large public sector relative to the size of its economy - a result of a complex administration of the post-war governance structures.
-BiH monetary policy is anchored in the Euro, which supports local currency stability.
-Monetary policy is managed through a currency board.
-BiH’s financial sector resilience has increased a result of the high levels of foreign ownership, improving asset quality, and recent improvements to the regulatory framework.
+BiH monetary policy is anchored in a currency board linked to the Euro, which supports local currency stability.
+The financial sector is resilient owing to, among others, high foreign ownership, improving asset quality, and recent improvements to the regulatory framework.
 The non-bank financial institution segment remains underdeveloped and has potential to expand and diversify sources of finance in BiH.
-Credit growth has been positive and accelerating in 2021 but with lending to public sector growing faster than lending to private sector.
+Credit growth has been positive and accelerating in 2021, with lending to public sector growing faster than lending to the private sector.

 Macroeconomic stability was maintained over the last decade.
 This was largely facilitated by the currency board and EU membership prospects, both remaining the main economic anchor for BiH.
-Despite real income growing roughly over 3 percent per annum since 2015, per capita continues to hover around one-third of the EU27 average.
-This income gap is significantly larger compared to other peers in the Western Balkans.
+Despite real Gross Domestic Product (GDP) growth averaged 3.2 percent per annum from 2015 to 2019, per capita GDP continues to hover around one-third of the EU27 average.
+This income gap is significantly larger compared to most of other peers in the Western Balkans.
 With continued low investment rates and an economy driven by private consumption, achieving a more pronounced convergence toward the EU27 average will be challenging.
 In addition, the pandemic has inflicted a significant cost on BiH’s economy in terms of loss of lives, welfare, and economic opportunities.

 While a full recovery to the 2019 real income level was achieved in 2021, BiH is unlikely to match its growth trajectory prior to the COVID-19 pandemic, unless political bottlenecks are resolved.
-With an estimated growth rate of 6.5 percent, real GDP rebounded strongly in 2021.
-Meanwhile, higher spending led to a fiscal deficit for the second consecutive year estimated at 0.5 percent of GDP in 2021, with a further widening expected in 2022.
-The latter comes against the background of rebuilt fiscal buffers before the pandemic.
+The rebound in economic growth estimated at 6.5 percent in 2021 was largely driven by the low base from the previous year caused by the pandemic crises.
+Nonetheless, this is an exceptional growth performance, which helped real GDP exceed the pre-crises level.
+Real growth was driven by a surge in exports, and robust growth in private consumption.
+In tandem with growth, inflation accelerated to 5.3 percent in the last quarter of 2021 (yoy) and totaled 2 percent for the year compared to a 1.1 percent deflation in 2020.
+The sharply rising prices were caused by stronger consumer demand, continuing supply chain problems, and a high passthrough effect given the currency board arrangement.
+The surge in tax revenues was not fully offset by higher spending, which resulted in a return to fiscal surpluses estimated at 0.5 percent of GDP in 2021, after a deficit of 1.8 percent of GDP in 2020.
+These developments come against the background of rebuilt fiscal buffers before the pandemic.
 Fiscal surpluses ranged between 2 and 3 percent of GDP over the past six years prior to the pandemic, which in turn helped rein in the current account deficits averaging below 4 percent since 2015.
-The external shortfall was largely financed by net FDI inflows, mainly into the foreign-owned banking sector, which remained stable during the pandemic.
+The sharp rise in exports narrowed the traditionally large, structural merchandise deficit, and helped narrow the current account deficit to 3.2 percent of GDP in 2021 compared to 3.9 percent the year before.

-The large and inefficient public sector in BiH is holding back economic growth and prosperity.
-The public sector crowds out the private sector and suppresses its development by utilizing production factors inefficiently.
-The accumulation of arrears in the public sector, especially in the health sector, also impacts adversely the liquidity in the private sector.
+Structural rigidities, including in the public sector in BiH are holding back economic growth and prosperity.
+The public sector crowds out the private sector and suppresses its development.
+Meanwhile, little progress has been made in competitiveness-enhancing product market reforms and improving the business environment.
 The public sector, including large state-owned enterprises (SOEs), dominates the labor market hampering private sector-led job creation.
-As a result, labor market performance in BiH is a concern.
-Private sector job creation is further constrained by other dimensions, including high labor taxes.
-The low employment level impacts poverty reduction and stretches the capacity of its social benefit system.
-Hence, poverty rates have not improved, according to the latest official data from 2015.
-Real wage growth is expected to remain anemic due to the substantial slack in the labor market, making significant poverty reduction difficult in the short term.
+The latter is further constrained by high labor taxes.
+The low employment level impacts poverty reduction and stretches the capacity of the social benefit system.